Hibou57/PostiATS-Utilities/doc/lexemes.md

 Before anything
 ------------------------------------------------------------------------------

-The rules described here, are (I hope) exact.
+The rules described here, are hoped to be exact.
 But **it is not required to know it exactly to be able to use Postiats**.
 This document is provided to be part of a reference documentation I always missed, and because it can be useful for many kinds of applications dealing with Postiats source.
+If you find an issue, feel free to tell about.

 In the rules described, the order of the tests are relevant.